jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 # What is an Object?
 This blog entry is a precursor to the Singleton Design Pattern (TBD).
 It was originally going to be part of the Singleton blog entry itself, but I decided that it has enough merits to stand on its own.

-Before I dive into Singleton in the next blog, I’d like to consider Object-Oriented (OO) fundamentals and ask, ___“What is an object?”___ We use ___object___ frequently, but I’m not sure that we always use it consistently.
+Before I dive into Singleton in the next blog, I’d like to consider Object-Oriented (OO) fundamentals and ask, ___What is an object?___ We use ___object___ frequently, but I’m not sure that we always use it consistently.
 I try my best to use it consistently, but I know that I’ve not always been consistent myself.

 Sometimes we might use the term _object_ when we mean _class_.
 Sometimes we might use the term _object_ when we mean _instance_ as in _an instance of a class_ or even _an object instance of a class_.
 These two new terms suggest two more questions:
 * _What is a class?_
 * _What is an instance?_

 ## What is a Class?
+A _class_ implementation defines relationships with other classes through inheritance, reference and delegation.
+Classes declare methods whose implementation define their behavior.
-Code written within an OO implementation defines the behavior of a _class_.
+Code written for a _class_ within an OO implementation defines the boundaries of the _class_.
 Our terminology is mostly consistent with OO languages since `class` is a keyword for this concept in many of them.
-A class implementation defines relationships with other classes through inheritance, reference and delegation.
-Classes declare methods which define their behavior.

 __Classes declare and define behavior and relationships with other classes as specified within the implementation.__